Diabetes Self-Management Education Program

 Diabetes Education: Diabetes Education pays off, however, fewer than 60% of people with diabetes have had any formal diabetes education.
 Research shows people who have received diabetes education are more likely to:

-• Control their blood glucose, blood pressure, and cholesterol levels,
+• Manage their blood sugar, blood pressure, and cholesterol levels

 Diabetes self-management training is a benefit covered by Medicare and most health plans when provided by a diabetes educator within an accredited/recognized program.